LockedOn/graph-router/README.md

 ### Weaving Functions

-`with` has two jobs; Aliasing functions as described earlier and attaching functions that the result of the function can be weaved through.
+`with` has two jobs; aliasing functions as described earlier and attaching functions that the result of the function can be weaved through.

 ```clojure
 (defn generate-data